nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 ### Report Frequency

 `-rf` report frequency (number) how often to print progress, defaults to 1000 messages. <= 0 for no reporting.
-Reporting time is excluded from timings
+Reporting time is excluded from timings.

 _Command Line_